Adolf Pilch: Life

 Adolf Pilch was born in Wisła.
 He attended the school for Polish officer cadets (podchorąży), and was assigned to the 26th Infantry Division.
 He was not, however, mobilized during the German invasion of Poland; he would escape the country through Hungary and Yugoslavia and join the recreated Polish Army in France.
 In France he was assigned to the Polish 3rd Infantry Division in France.
 He fought in the Battle of France, and then managed to join the Polish Army in the United Kingdom.
 He was assigned to Polish special forces, the cichociemni unit, which was a Polish division of the Special Operations Executive (SOE).

 After training, he was parachuted into occupied Poland on the night of the 16/17 February 1943.
 Under the nom-de-guerre Góra he was assigned to the Polish resistance Armia Krajowa Białystok district, and soon afterwards to the Nowogródek (Navahrudak) district.
-For the next few months he fought with the Polish partisans against the Nazi German forces and their auxiliary Belorussian collaborator units in the vicinity of the Naliboki forest.
+For the next few months he fought with the Polish partisans against the Nazi German forces and their auxiliary Belarusian collaborator units in the vicinity of the Naliboki forest.
 The unit under his command grew from a meager few dozens to close to 1,000 men by the end of that year.